MicrosoftDocs/defender-docs/defender-office-365/air-review-approve-pending-completed-actions.md

 - [Action center](https://security.microsoft.com/action-center/pending)
 - [Investigation and remediation investigations queue](https://security.microsoft.com/airinvestigation)

-## Approve or reject pending actions from the Incident queue
+## Approve or reject pending actions from the Incidents page

 1. In the Microsoft Defender portal at <https://security.microsoft.com>, go to the **Incidents** page at **Incidents & alerts** \> **Incidents**.
 Or, to go directly to the **Incidents** page, use <https://security.microsoft.com/incidents>.
 2. If it helps, filter the results on the **Incidents** page by **Pending action**: